 At a certain point, you will want to expand your efforts outside your own blog.
 Much of the traffic that you want to access is out there, and one of the best ways to grab it is to do organic outreach.

 You might already have gotten more than a few proposals from writers or businesses in complementary fields to guest post on your site.
-A WordPress freelancer can start managing these communications and take care of the proofing and all that to make sure that the writing meets your standards.
+A freelancer for WordPress can start managing these communications and take care of the proofing and all that to make sure that the writing meets your standards.
 You might also want to get a solid set of guest posting guidelines written out so that you can save time by sending it out to prospective posters.

 One great project to get into is guest posting on other websites.
 The guys we just talked about above want to post on your site because it’s a chance for them to spread the word about their business and get an organic link back to their own website.
 You should be doing the same so you can gain visibility for your business.
-A WordPress freelancer can manage this outreach as well, looking for good websites to post on and working with the writer to find just the right topics to send over.
-This requires a bit of marketing and public relations know-how, and the best WordPress freelancer will know which sites will benefit you the most, and how to develop the right contacts.
+A freelancer for WordPress can manage this outreach as well, looking for good websites to post on and working with the writer to find just the right topics to send over.
+This requires a bit of marketing and public relations know-how, and the best freelancer for WordPress will know which sites will benefit you the most, and how to develop the right contacts.

 You may want to start simple with just one worker until you have built a solid work relationship and have worked all the kinks out of the production process.
-Later on, however, you might want to have a WordPress freelancer focus on the administrative side as you expand and need more content for related projects like guest posting.
+Later on, however, you might want to have a freelancer for WordPress focus on the administrative side as you expand and need more content for related projects like guest posting.

 Having a few regular writers within arm’s reach is a good idea.
 You don’t want production to stop because your content isn’t coming in as you need it.
 Growth is a sign that it’s good time to think about hiring another writer who can help carry the load as you produce more content.
-A WordPress freelancer is in the best position to help here as well, screening candidates for you and sending you the top ones who have the skills and talent that your blog and outreach need.
+A freelancer for WordPress is in the best position to help here as well, screening candidates for you and sending you the top ones who have the skills and talent that your blog and outreach need.

 Julia Valdez is teacher by profession and long-time lover of the art of words on paper and the stage.
 She spends most of her time doing freelance content writing and management, community volunteer work with the Philippine Advocates for Resilient Communities, adventuring with the Greenhouse Christian Fellowship, and sharing lots of laughs over little crazy things.